sarietta/theoputer-blog/content/posts/ram.md

 The ~~D{0-15}~~ pins on the RAM chip are the data pins and are connected through two buffers to the Theoputer databus ~~DBUS{0-15}~~ pins.
 These buffers are fairly unique.
-Most of the buffers on the Theoputer are one-way but the ones connected here are actual bi-directional.
+Most of the buffers on the Theoputer are one-way but the ones connected here are actually bi-directional.
 That means we can use just two, rather than four, of them to control the data bits in both input and output operations.
 If you look closely, you'll see the chips here are SN74HCT245PWR's